YunzhuLi/PyFleX/README.md

 ## Using Docker

 If you are using Ubuntu 16.04 LTS and CUDA 9.1, you can continue with the steps on this page for compilation.
-If you are using **other versions** of Ubuntu or CUDA, we provide the pre-built Docker image and Dockerfile for compiling PyFleX.
+If you are using **newer versions** of Ubuntu or CUDA, we provide the pre-built Docker image and Dockerfile for compiling PyFleX.
 Please refer to our [Docker](bindings/docs/docker.md) page.

 ## Prerequisite